kuhree/resume/resume.md

 ### Fullstack Software Engineer, The Institute for Love and Time (TILT)

-> February 2020 – August 2022, California, Remote
+> February 2020 – August 2022 | Sebastopol, California | Remote

 First Engineering hire for a web app that records messages from users to themselves, resulting in improved positive self-talk.